NOAA-ORR-ERD/WebGnomeAPI/README.rst

   pserve config-example.ini

-That will strat up the server, and it will be available on:
+That will start up the server, and it will be available on:

 http://localhost:9899/